circlesystems/ForgeRock/README.md

  *
  * Copyright 2021 Circle.
 -->

+# Circle Service
+Circle Service allows ultra-secure client-side cross-browser storage of objects and files.
+Unlike cookies which can be copied or manipulated, objects or files stored inside Circle Service can not be accessed or tempered.

 # Circle Nodes for ForgeRock

 A Circle Service node collection for ForgeRock Identity Platform 7.1.0 and above.

 ## Getting the Circle Credentials
-Please visit <a href="https://gocircle.ai">https://gocircle.ai</a> to get the credentials and download Circle Service.
+Please visit <a href="https://gocircle.ai">https://gocircle.ai</a> to get the credentials and download Circle Service upon registration.

 ## Installation